killown/hyprpybar/README.md

 ```

-License
+## License

-Hyprland is licensed under the MIT license.
+Hyprpanel is licensed under the MIT license.
 [See LICENSE for more information](https://github.com/killown/hyprpybar/blob/main/LICENSE).